The twisted second moment of modular half integral weight $L$--functions: Abstract

 \section{Abstract}

 Given a half-integral weight holomorphic Kohnen newform $f$ on $\Gamma_0(4)$, we prove an asymptotic formula for large primes $p$ with power saving error term for

 Our result is unconditional, it does not rely on the Ramanujan--Petersson conjecture for the form $f$.
+This gives a very sharp Lindel\"{o}f on average result for Dirichlet series attached to Hecke eigenforms without an Euler product.
+The Lindel\"{o}f hypothesis for such series was originally conjectured by Hoffstein.
 There are two main inputs.
 The first is a careful spectral analysis of a highly unbalanced shifted convolution problem involving the Fourier coefficients of half-integral weight forms.
-This analysis draws on some of the ideas of Blomer--Mili\'{c}evi\'{c} in the integral weight case.
-The second input is a bound for a short sum involving a product of Sali\'{e} sums, where the summation length can be below the square root threshold.
+The second input is a bound for sums of products of Sali\'{e} sums in the Polya--Vinogradov range.
 Half--integrality is fully exploited to establish such an estimate.
 We use the closed form evaluation of the Sali\'{e} sum to relate our problem to the sequence $\alpha n^2 \pmod{1}$.
 Our treatment of this sequence is inspired by work of Rudnick--Sarnak and the second author on the local spacings of $\alpha n^2$ modulo one.